qfiard/GooglifyCMake/README.md

 GooglifyCMake
 ============

-A project that allows using CMake like Blaze (Google's build system) for C++, Java, Python and R.
+A project that allows using CMake like Blaze (Google's build system) for C++, Objective-C, Java, Python and R. iOS apps are now supported, as well as the compilation of a few third-party libraries (Boost, OpenSSL, gflags, protobuf, ...) under i386 and armv7-armv7s architectures for the iOS simulator and iPhone targets.
+Check this out!

 TODO
 ----